Frequently Asked Questions

 You can schedule another 30-minute consultation under the conditions of our Fair Use Policy.
 For more complex matters that require more than 30 minutes, your lawyer will give you advice on the next best steps and potential costs for the work, or they can do the work for you.

-Being a customer of Lawpath gives you access to over 400+ legal documents along with exclusive access to our partner offers, a value over $10,000.
+Being a customer of Lawpath gives you access to live chat to ask quick legal questions to our team of lawyers and exclusive access to our partner offers, a value over $10,000.
 Customers also get access to our Lawyer Marketplace, which allows you to get fixed price quotes for legal work.

 The purpose of our Legal Advice Plan is an on-demand service, your lawyer will normally require 24 hours notice, however, depending on your circumstances, they may be able to schedule a call sooner.